hunter-teacher-cert/syllabi-summer-2021/methods-1.md

 ## Grading

- - 40% : Demonstration of an understanding of CS teaching methods through class discussion, breakout rooms, small presentations.
+ - 30% : Demonstration of an understanding of CS teaching methods through class discussion, breakout rooms, small presentations.
- - 40% : Use of effective methods in delivery of Topics project
+ - 30% : Use of effective methods in delivery of Topics project
+ - 20% : Final portfolio
  - 20% : participation